kordless/cobberg/README.md

 **Q: What's the learning curve for COBBERG?**
 A: Steep and worth it, like all significant technological advantages throughout history.

+**Q: How does COBBERG relate to COBKA?**
+A: COBBERG handles analytical data processing while COBKA manages event streaming.
+Together they form the COB-Suite: the most temporally synchronized enterprise data platform in existence.

 ## Contribution Guidelines